 Why focus on Indigenous Peoples in Spanish class?

 First, the Spanish-speaking people are not a monolith like some of our (especially small town) students think.
 In small-town Iowa, I worked hard to break stereotypes.
 One big one was that Spanish speakers are from Mexico and a tan, mustached man in a sombrero.
 Intentionally, each year I showed the diversity of every country that speaks Spanish.
 As well as to show the beautiful diversity of Afro-Latinx communities.
 Plus, this includes gender diversity as well.

 I realized that I did not do a great job of emphasizing and celebrating the original peoples of the land that now speaks Spanish.
 It was brought up in our learning about Día de muertos, our Hispanic Heritage Music Bracket, and the show Street Food Latin America, but there could have been a more explicit emphasis.
 So once we know better, we need to do better.
 Here are some of my favorite resources to celebrate and teach about Indigenous Peoples in Spanish class.

-First up, if you want to skip Thanksgiving and instead showcase the diversity of the Indigenous People of the Spanish-speaking world, check out this new music resource.
+First up, if you want to skip Thanksgiving and instead showcase the diversity of the Indigenous People of the Spanish-speaking world, check out this newer music resource.
 In particular, you could use one song per day or a music bracket for Native American History Month in November.

 The included diverse music celebrates the Indigenous People of Latin America.
-These songs for any Spanish class acknowledge the original people of the land that now speaks Spanish.
+These songs for any Spanish class acknowledge the original people of the land that now speak Spanish.
 The majority of the songs are in Spanish by Indigenous musical artists.
 Plus, these slides include songs or parts of songs in Emberá, Kaqchikel, Garífuna, Quechua, Tzotzil, Zapoteco, Mapudungun, Tz’utujil, and Nahuatl.
 Use this music as a start for the representation of Indigenous Peoples in Spanish class.

 *Maya y los 3